 For most college students, having to pay off student loans after graduation is par for the course.
 For the class of 2017, the average student loan debt was $28,288, according to a LendEDU report.

 If graduating that deep in the hole concerns you as a parent or prospective student, know that you do have options.
-Using data from LendEDU, GOBankingRates compiled the colleges with the lowest student debt.
+Using data from LendEDU, GOBankingRates compiled the colleges with the highest and lowest student debt.

 24. Western Washington University